Taiwolawal/DevSecOps-CICD/README.md

 ## devsecops-project (Currently still working on the documentation)

+What is DevSecOps?

+DevSecOps stands for Development, Security, and Operations.
+It is an approach that integrates security practices into the DevOps process, ensuring that security is considered at every stage of the software development lifecycle (SDLC).
+The goal is to build a culture of shared responsibility for security among all participants in the development and operations processes.

+The idea is to provide layered security, such that if attackers gain access to some part of the syste they should not get access to your whole system i.e reducing the blast surface.
+They include:

+- Access Management
+- Network security
+- Application security
+- Logging
+- Monitoring

-Setting up our CI pipeline, we will want to embed security checks in our software development lifecycle (SDLC) such as our CICD pipeline
+Setting up our CI pipeline, we will want to embed security checks in our software development lifecycle (SDLC) such as our CICD pipeline.

 # Secret scanning
 Different tools can be used to scan for sensitive data in our code.
 We will be using gitleaks to check any hardcoded data